Context

 Example writing prompts to draw from

-A way to save favorite pieces that are used frequently
+A way to keep track of favorite pieces that are used frequently

 I built a database that could be curated by senior facilitators for more junior members to draw from.
 The database features several key components: